 To facilitate the projected increase in growth of air passengers (a significant proportion of whom will arrive by rail), there may need to be further changes at Birmingham International Station beyond the opening of the HS2 Phase 1.
-The necessary changes will vary, depending on the way in which the Airport expands.
+The necessary changes will vary, depending on the way in which the Airport expands (see option 2 overleaf).
 This will require continued collaboration between HS2 and the Airport during the construction period of the HS2 Interchange Station.